jddunn/tenets/docs/installation.md

 ## Next Steps

-After installation, see [First Steps](first-steps.md) to get started with your first analysis.
+After installation, see [Quick Start](quickstart.md) to get started with your first analysis.